 a.
 Please describe your experience in the entire judicial selection process, from beginning to end (including the circumstances which led to your nomination and the interviews in which you participated).
 Is there a selection commission in your jurisdiction to recommend candidates for nomination to the federal courts?
 If so, please include that process in your description, as well as whether the commission recommended your nomination.
 List the dates of all interviews or communications you had with the White House staff or the Justice Department regarding this nomination.
-Do not include any contacts with Federal Bureau of

-Investigation personnel concerning your nomination.
+Do not include any contacts with Federal Bureau of Investigation personnel concerning your nomination.

-On January 28, 2016, I had a telephone interview with Senator Mike Crapo and Senator Jim Risch of Idaho regarding my interest in seeking the nomination for this position.
+On January 28, 2016, I had a telephone conference interview with Senator Mike Crapo and Senator Jim Risch of Idaho regarding my interest in seeking the nomination for this position.
 I spoke with the Senators in several follow-up conversations concerning my qualifications and the appointment process in general.
 The Senators informed me on February 4, 2016, that they submitted my name for White House consideration and potential nomination.
-Since February 4, 2016, I have been in contact with officials from the Office of Legal Policy at the Department of Justice.
+From February 4, 2016, to March 9, 2016 I was in contact with officials from the Office of Legal Policy at the Department of Justice regarding the paperwork required for the nomination process and for this Committee.
 On March 9, 2016, I interviewed with attorneys from the White House Counsel's Office and the Department of Justice in Washington, DC.
-On April 5, 2016, the President submitted my nomination to the Senate.
+On April 5, 2016, President Obama submitted my nomination to the Senate, On June 20, 2016, I again met with attorneys from the White House Counsel's Office and the Department of Justice in Washington, DC.
+On June 21, 2016, I went before the Senate Judiciary Committee for a hearing.
+I was passed out of the Committee by a voice vote in July 2016.
+The Senate did not hold a floor vote on my nomination and on January 3, 2017 my nomination was returned by the Senate to the President under provisions of Senate Rule XXXI, paragraph 6 of the Standing Rules of the Senate.
+On March 14, 2017, I received a telephone call from the White House Counsel's Office informing me that President Trump had authorized the vetting process for my potential nomination.
+Since that date, I have been in contact with officials from the Office of Legal Policy at the Department of Justice regarding the paperwork required for the new nomination process and for this Committee.